Prompting Language Models for Linguistic Structure: When Does Structured Prompting Work?

 \subsection{Effect of Seen Labels}

 In Section \ref{sec:overall-results}, we see that the model obtains above random chance accuracy on zero-shot POS tagging, suggesting that the model does not need to observe the label to associate it with the correct class.
-To analyze this we compare the performance of the model when the label is and is not seen in the demonstration, averaged across k-shot runs.
+To analyze this, we compare the model's performance when the label is and is not seen in the demonstration, averaged across k-shot runs.

 Model performance on unseen tags, and the gain in performance after observing the tag, varies greatly by label class (Figure \ref{fig:seen-labels}).
 For some classes in POS tagging, such as ADJ and PUNCT, the model obtains around 50\% accuracy without seeing the label.
-However, on AUX in POS tagging and MISC in NER unseen performance is close to 0\%.
+However, unseen performance on AUX in POS tagging and MISC in NER is close to 0\%.
 Furthermore, while observing tags like LOC in NER greatly improves performance, other tags like ADJ and MISC improve much less when seen.